xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 \end{bmatrix}$
 </center>

 In a sense, that's what a matrix is: a system of linear equations, and you can freely go between either a system of linear equations or a matrix via matrix multiplication.
 (I know I said you won't need to know the mechanics of these operations, but it's hard to avoid it now.
-If you can accept this fact, that's great, but I'd recommend looking [here](https://youtu.be/XkY2DOUCWMU) if you are unfamiliar.)
+If you can accept this fact, that's great, but I'd recommend looking [here](https://youtu.be/XkY2DOUCWMU) for more details.)

 If we write this in general terms, we are basically solving the equation